 The Grottos Trail, Aspen

-If you are heading over to Aspen over Independance Pass (well worth it, trust me!) you will pass The Grottos Trail.
-We heard mixed stories about it and were afraid it would be crowded, but when we were there, it was super quiet.
+If you are heading over to Aspen over Independance Pass you will pass The Grottos Trail.
+I heard mixed stories about it and was afraid it would be crowded, but when I was there, it was super quiet.
 There is a small network of trails eventually leading you to some ice caves.
-They are formed by ice but in our case, there was still actually ice in them because we were early in the season and late in the afternoon, as in the morning we had still been hiking in Mueller State Park.
+They are formed by ice but in my case, there was still actually ice in them because I were early in the season and late in the afternoon, as in the morning I had still been hiking in Mueller State Park.
 There were a couple of nice waterfalls to check out and overall, it was a really great short hike before heading into downtown Aspen.
-Coming early or late in the afternoon will be worth it as that’s when there are not so many people, we basically had the whole trail to ourselves.
+Coming early or late in the afternoon will be worth it as that’s when there are not so many people, I basically had the whole trail to myself.

 Useful information about the The Grottos Trail: